Saturday, October 4, 2014

 Solutions:

-Question 1: Evidently, C3v is a symmetry group of the ammonia molecule NH3.
+Question 1: Evidently, $C_{3v}$ is a symmetry group of the ammonia molecule $NH_3$.
 Any of its symmetry elements transforms the molecule into a state that is indistinguishable from the initial state before the transformation.
-We could end the discussion here, as the solution to the question is already in the above text: It's enough checking that C3v is indeed a symmetry!
+We could end the discussion here, as the solution to the question is already in the above text: It's enough checking that $C_{3v}$ is indeed a symmetry!

-However, if we care for the details, we could ask, how we know for sure that these are all the symmetries of NH3.
-That is, aren't we missing a symmetry transformation of NH3 that is not included in C3v?
+However, if we care for the details, we could ask, how we know for sure that these are all the symmetries of $NH_3$.
+That is, aren't we missing a symmetry transformation of $NH_3$ that is not included in $C_{3v}$?
 For the sake of completeness of the discussion in this post, we will now try to respond to this question here.

-For example, we could swap the atoms N and H1.
+For example, we could swap the atoms $N$ and $H_1$.
 Clearly, this is not a symmetry, as we would immediately realize that somebody moved the molecule.
-However, if we then rotate the molecule within the plane containing atoms N, H1 and H3 we could bring N atom back on the top position.
+However, if we then rotate the molecule within the plane containing atoms $N$, $H_1$ and $H_3$ we could bring $N$ atom back on the top position.
 Isn't this a symmetry transformation?
-Isn't this, therefore, a transformation different that those contained in C3v?
-And from a more general point of view, why did we consider rotations only around the N atom? why not also rotations around each and every hydrogen atom?
-And, what about reflections including N as well?
-Couldn't there be combinations of such kind of rotations and reflections that lead to additional symmetries of NH3?
+Isn't this, therefore, a transformation different that those contained in $C_{3v}$?
+And from a more general point of view, why did we consider rotations only around the $N$ atom? why not also rotations around each and every hydrogen atom?
+And, what about reflections including $N$ as well?
+Couldn't there be combinations of such kind of rotations and reflections that lead to additional symmetries of $NH_3$?

 That is our mindset now.
 These are the questions we are trying to clarify.
 Fine.
 Let's look into it in detail now.

-For the sake of simplifying our discussion, let's first consider only transformations that leave invariant hydrogen atom H2.
-For those leaving invariant H1 or H3 the argument should be similar.
+For the sake of simplifying our discussion, let's first consider only transformations that leave invariant hydrogen atom $H_2$.
+For those leaving invariant $H_1$ or $H_3$ the argument should be similar.

 Ok.
-The reflection is easy to write down, namely S3=[1,0,2,3].
-The other isn't much more difficult: D32=[1,3,2,0].
-We might have applied twice D3=[3,0,2,1] as well, instead of guessing it directly.
+The reflection is easy to write down, namely $S_3\,=\,\left[1,\,0,\,2,\,3\right]$.
+The other isn't much more difficult: $D_3^2\,=\,\left[1,\,3,\,2,\,0\right]$.
+We might have applied twice $D_3\,=\,\left[3,\,0,\,2,\,1\right]$ as well, instead of guessing it directly.
 Fine, we then have

-It's relatively easy to convince oneself that, no matter with which transformation TC3vII we start with.
-If we want that the next transformation T leaves the N atom on position 0, the resulting combination will always end up being σ0!
-In other words, now all the symmetries of NH3 are the transformations contained within the subgroup G{E,σ0}C3vII.
-But, as σ0=S2, G is but a subgroup of C3v.
+It's relatively easy to convince oneself that, no matter with which transformation $T\in C_{3v}^{II}$ we start with.
+If we want that the next transformation $T'$ leaves the $N$ atom on position $0$, the resulting combination will always end up being $\sigma_0$!
+In other words, now all the symmetries of $NH_3$ are the transformations contained within the subgroup $G\,\equiv\,\{E,\,\sigma_0\}\,\supset\,C_{3v}^{II}$.
+But, as $\sigma_0\,=\,S_2$, $G$ is but a subgroup of $C_{3v}$.

-We would have arrived to the same conclusion if we would have fixed atom H1 or H3 instead of H2.
-We are shown, therefore, that the group C3v contains all possible symmetry elements of the ammonia molecule NH3.
+We would have arrived to the same conclusion if we would have fixed atom $H_1$ or $H_3$ instead of $H_2$.
+We are shown, therefore, that the group $C_{3v}$ contains all possible symmetry elements of the ammonia molecule $NH_3$.
 QED :-)

 Question 3: It's easy to convince yourself that the solutions are

-Question 4: As we already know, C2 leaves N invariant, but rotates all hydrogens by 240
+Question 4: As we already know, $C_2$ leaves $N$ invariant, but rotates all hydrogens by $240^\circ$.

-Thus, it makes H1 hop twice: from its initial position, 1, to 2 and from there to 3.
-In the same way, it moves H2 to the position were initially we had H1, i.e., 1, etc. Therefore, we can directly write the corresponding matrix
+Thus, it makes $H_1$ hop twice: from its initial position, $1$, to $2$ and from there to $3$.
+In the same way, it moves $H_2$ to the position were initially we had $H_1$, i.e., $1$, etc. Therefore, we can directly write the corresponding matrix

 The reflections are even easier and we can directly write them down

-Question 5: Let's determine the inverse matrix of C1 without calculating it.
-Remember that such an matrix must "undo" what C1 does.
-For instance, C1 move an atom at 1 to position 2.
-It's inverse must thus bring to location 1 whatever is at 2.
-Thus, its column number 2 will have a one at row 1 and the rest will be zeros.
-Furthermore, as C3 brings what is at 3 to 1, its inverse must bring what is at 1 to 3, and therefore its column 1 will all be zeros except at row 3 where it must have a one.
-Similarly, we can see the its column 3 will have a single 1 only at row 2.
+Question 5: Let's determine the inverse matrix of $C_1$ without calculating it.
+Remember that such an matrix must "undo" what $C_1$ does.
+For instance, $C_1$ move an atom at $1$ to position $2$.
+It's inverse must thus bring to location $1$ whatever is at $2$.
+Thus, its column number $2$ will have a one at row $1$ and the rest will be zeros.
+Furthermore, as $C_3$ brings what is at $3$ to $1$, its inverse must bring what is at $1$ to $3$, and therefore its column $1$ will all be zeros except at row $3$ where it must have a one.
+Similarly, we can see the its column $3$ will have a single 1 only at row $2$.

-As we can see, this matrix is just transformations C2!
-In short, it is C2=(C1)1.
+As we can see, this matrix is just transformations $C_2$!
+In short, it is $C_2\,=\,\left(C_1\right)^{-1}$.

 Again, the case of the reflections is easier:

-Question 6: The basis Bz is composed of the vectors
+Question 6: The basis $B_z$ is composed of the vectors

 Painful!
 It's convenient to know this way of calculating it, and sometimes it might be the only approach available; we also need to master matrix algebra, of course.
 But, if we clearly understand what a matrix is, we have another way of solving this question which is way easier.